 Keeping adults safe

-Are you, or is someone you know, a vulnerable adult who is at risk and needs help?
+Are you, or someone you know, a vulnerable adult who's at risk and needs help?

 Any adult can be at risk of abuse but the following are likely to be particularly vulnerable:

 - a person with mental ill health, physical or learning disability, illness or age related frailty

 - someone who is less able to protect themselves against significant harm or exploitation

 - people dependent upon carers or others who are under stress

 - people living in difficult community settings such as shared hostels

 - people who due to their race, faith, religion or sexuality are at risk of being subjected to hate crime.

 All forms of abuse are unacceptable and we all have a responsibility to report all incidents and concerns of suspected abuse.

 Types of abuse